GoogleChrome/developer.chrome.com/site/en/blog/force-major-version-to-100/index.md

 ---

 {% Aside 'warning'%}
 This article is outdated.
-Read the latest about version numbers in user-agent strings in [User-Agent reduction](/docs/privacy-sandbox/user-agent/).
+Read the latest about version numbers in User-Agent strings in [User-Agent reduction](/docs/privacy-sandbox/user-agent/).
 {% endAside %}

 In the first half of 2022, Chrome will reach a three-digit major version number: